atbcb/usab-uswds/_pages/about/eeo/aap.md

 #### C. Progression Towards Goals (Recruitment and Hiring)

-##### 1. Using the goals of 12% for PWD and 2% for PWTD as the benchmarks, do triggers exist for PWD and/or PWTD among the new hires in the permanent workforce?&nbsp; If “yes”, please describe the triggers below.
+##### 1. Using the goals of 12% for PWD and 2% for PWTD as the benchmarks, do triggers exist for PWD and/or PWTD among the new hires in the permanent workforce?
+If “yes”, please describe the triggers below.

 > a.
 New Hires for Permanent Workforce (PWD)
 >> Answer:  No